-With only a few exceptions, graded courses taken at OCCC are included in GPA.
-The grades I, W, and NP are not included in GPA calculations and for courses repeated in an attempt to earn a better grade, only the highest grade will be included in GPA calculations.
+All graded courses, including repeated courses, taken at OCCC are included in GPA.
+The grades I, W, and NP are not included in GPA calculations.
 Additionally, transfer credits are not included in GPA and do not count towards meeting this criterion.